USC vs. Colorado College Basketball Game Preview

 Why Colorado Will Win

-Buffalo shot the ball properly in the 72–62 win on the road at USC on the last day of 2020.
-In fact, they were not, but the defense was unprecedented, and that is what it does well.
+Buffalo shot the ball properly in a 72–62 win on the road at USC on the last day of 2020.

 USC is better at keeping teams from scoring consistently, but Colorado is the best in the P-12 and one of the nation’s best in D scoring.
 It is very good at grinding games and keeping them in the 60s.

-Do this, go to the free throw line, and buff it in.
+Do this, go to the free throw line, and the buff has it.
 They are number 1 in the nation in hitting free throws, 83% of them.
 USC?
 It is one of the worst among nations making up only 65%.

 What is going to happen